 Background Investigation Process FAQS

-A favorably completed background investigation is required for your placement in a position with Customs and Border Protection (CBP).
-Final determination of your suitability for the position will be determined by CBP.
+A favorably determination resulting from a completed background investigation is required for your placement in a position with CBP.
+Final determination of your suitability for the position will be determined by CBP's Office of Professional Responsibility.

 Please view this message from Office of Professional Responsibility on the importance of being truthful and fully forthcoming during the hiring process, including when completing the background investigation and polygraph requirements.